Leedcat/kajt/CONTRIBUTING.md

 The name for the `feature` branch should be short and concise.
 Spaces are replaced by "`-`".

+When a `feature` branch is merged with the `main` branch, the commit message should state the version and be tagged with the version as well.
+The version number follows the [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) standard.
+Meaning that a breaking change is considered a major version, a non-breaking change is considered a minor version and bugfixes as a patch version.

 ### Conventional Commits standard

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) standard makes commit messages and bodies more clear and concise.
 Each commit should only contain small pieces or closely related changed.
 They follow this structure: